systemd/systemd/docs/USER_GROUP_API.md

    `systemd-machined.service` and provides records for the users and groups used by local containers that use user namespacing.

 Other projects are invited to implement these services too.
-For example it would make sense for LDAP/ActiveDirectory projects to implement these interfaces, which would provide them a way to do per-user resource management enforced by systemd and defined directly in LDAP directories.
+For example, it would make sense for LDAP/ActiveDirectory projects to implement these interfaces, which would provide them a way to do per-user resource management enforced by systemd and defined directly in LDAP directories.